Keyteq/sanity-plugin-asset-source-imageshop/README.md

 ## Installation

-`sanity install asset-source-imageshop`
+`sanity install @keyteq/sanity-plugin-asset-source-imageshop`

-Edit the config file found in `./config/asset-source-imageshop.json` with your Image shop token ("IMAGESHOPTOKEN").
+Edit the config file found in your sanity project `./config/@keyteq/sanity-plugin-asset-source-imageshop.json` with your Image shop token ("IMAGESHOPTOKEN").

 You can find the credentials in the ImageShop Admin.